Coastal and Marine Engineering and Managment - CoMEM

 - A limited number of Erasmus+ scholarships are available for Partner and Programme country applicants .
 Some additional specific region scholarships will also be offered awarded by the EU/EACEA agency after selection lists have been submitted.
 EU guidelines are followed with regard to the selection and awarding of EU scholarships.
 For more information consult: EACEA FAQ.
 Priority for selection of scholarships is given to those holding a BSc over those already holding a MSc.

-- Applicants can apply to a maximum of three Erasmus Mundus (EM) programmes and are required to specify in their application whether they have applied to other EM courses.
+- Applicants can apply to a maximum of three Erasmus Mundus (EM) programmes (for a scholarship) and are required to specify in their application whether they have applied to other EM courses.